inThaHouse/Task-Management-Backend/README.md

 - Can inject dependencies.
 (Objects can create various relationships with each other)
 - Decorate with `@Injectable()`.
 - Dependency injection are done through the constructor of classes.
+- More info [Here](https://docs.nestjs.com/providers){:target="\_blank"}

 #### Services

 - Defined as providers but not all providers are services.
+- Singleton when wrapped with `@Injectable()` and provided to a module.
+(Same instance shared across the app)
+- Before a class can use a service, it must be defined in the constructor of said class.
+(Nest takes care of the injection for us.)
+- Main source of business logic.
+- Usually called from controller.

+#### Data Transfer Object

+- Object with some data and passed along to other subsystems.
+- Common concept in software development.
+- Used to define shape of data for a specific case.
+Not to be confused with model/type definition.
+- Recommended to use classes to define DTOs.
+- Not mandatory.

 </details>